 Hua Hin proper is only a 10 minute drive from our home.
 We were a bit nervous about driving on the main roads without our international license (shhh!), so we found a shady place to park just outside of downtown and walked in.

 Hua Hin is a cute little town, jam-packed with boutique hotels, backpacker hostels, Western restaurants, 24 hour bars, and massage parlors… but in a non-trashy sort of way.
 It was obvious from our first look that Hua Hin is a tourist town.
 But it wasn’t cheesy and we felt safe and at ease.
 It looked fun and lively.

-We walked through the streets for a bit until we what we were looking for: an outdoor restaurant with our first view of the ocean.
+There is so much to do in Hua Hin for both the budget travelers like us and the more extravagant Hua Hin honeymooners, of which there were a lot.
+We walked through the streets checking out the sights and sounds of the city for a bit until we found what we were looking for: an outdoor restaurant with our first view of the ocean.

 Gulf of Thailand

 We grabbed a table at the waterfront and bought a tall beer to share for 60 baht ($2).
 For an hour, we just sat there and admired the view.
 Josh and I are reading The Beach by Alex Garland, so we enjoyed a moment putting ourselves in the main character’s shoes.
 I wondered how many other people have taken the SE Asia backpacker’s route and what sort of adventures they had on the beaches of the Gulf of Thailand.

 After our beer and some discussion about The Beach, we headed back to the road and toward the huge resort hotels a few blocks away.
 I didn’t have to look at the map to know that must be where the beach is.

 Hua Hin Beach